His grace which was bestowed upon me was not in vain.

 I tell you, this man went down to his house justified, rather than the other.
 For everyone who exalts himself will be humbled, but the one who humbles himself will be exalted.”

-It is interesting that all the things that the Pharisee mentions doing are actually good things.
-But what do our “good works”, our following the Law of Moses achieve, if we then take pride in them and use them as a means of exalting ourselves over others and justifying ourselves with God?
+It is interesting that all the things that the Pharisee mentions doing are actually good things: he is careful in his outward moral life to follow the Law, and he practices spiritual disciplines: fasting and tithing.
+But what do our “good works”, our following the Law of Moses, the Law of Love, achieve, if we then take pride in them and use them as a means of exalting ourselves over others and justifying ourselves with God?

 The worldly person thinks in terms of getting ahead and is ever comparing himself with the success of others to get a sense of self-worth, of dignity.
 If we have this worldly way of thinking and then enter the spiritual life, we can drag that same worldly attitude with us, using religious practice to try to exalt ourselves over other followers.
+Making spiritual progress a kind of competition with others.
 It is to use religion for vain-glory.
 It completely undermines the purpose of spiritual disciplines.

 Now when we see this example, we may think it is really obvious that we shouldn’t say these things.
-But Jesus is concerned with not just the outward expressions of self-righteousness, but the way we are thinking of things in our minds.
+But Jesus is concerned with not just the outward expressions of self-righteousness, but the way we are thinking of things in our hearts.
 It is not so easy as we might think to rid ourselves of this way of thinking.
-Vanity is always lurking in the background to steal away grace.
+Vanity is always lurking in the background to undermine our growth in grace.

-Jesus commends in this parable, the tax collector, who standing far off, would not even lift up his eyes to heaven, but beat his breast, saying, “God be merciful to me, a sinner.”
+So that’s the Pharisee, and Jesus warns us not to be like him.
+But Jesus does not just condemn in this parable, he commends in this parable, the tax collector, who standing far off, would not even lift up his eyes to heaven, but beat his breast, saying, “God be merciful to me, a sinner.”

-But isn’t this example of humiliation and self-abasement, someone with low self-esteem, who will never grow because his is denying his gifts?
+But the Tax Collector, isn’t he an example of someone with low self-esteem, who will never grow because he is denying he is of any value, is denying he has any gifts?
 Wouldn’t this be an example of someone held back by an excessive attention to his sinfulness?
 It could be, but I think that would be to misunderstand the parable and the man’s estate.

-This is not to simply accept unrighteous practices, we always seek ways we can improve our work, and ways we can be more environmentally friendly, but it is to realize ourselves as incapable of perfection and ever in need of mercy.
-The tax collector recognized the truth of his situation when being completely honest before God.
+This is not to simply accept unrighteous practices, we always seek ways we can improve our work, but it is to recognize ourselves as incapable of perfection and ever in need of mercy.
+The tax collector recognized the truth of his situation and is completely honest before God – he cries out for mercy.

-Second, the Pharisee exalts himself before God by listing his religious practices and comparing himself to others, the tax collector does not list accomplishments nor compare himself to other people.
-We can always find someone who seems to be doing not so well as us in the spiritual life – but if we keep the direction of our eyes focused on God, then we will always see room for improvement, and again, aware that we can only live “under the mercy of God.”
-So we beat our breasts, but it is with the hope that we can grow – and when we look to God in humility and in truth we can expect His grace to grow.
-The Pharisee’s prayer does not in fact ask for any help from God, only the tax collector asks for something, he asks for mercy – and Jesus says that he will receive it: he went down to his house justified… and he says, he will be exalted.
+Second, in contrast to the Pharisee who exalts himself before God by listing his religious practices and comparing himself to others, the tax collector does not list accomplishments nor compare himself to other people.
+We can always find someone who seems to be doing not so well as us in the spiritual life – but if we keep the direction of our eyes focused on God, then we will always see room for improvement, and again, be aware that we can only live “under the mercy of God.”
+Remember the Tax Collector has hope and faith, he has gone to the Temple seeking God’s help.
+The Pharisee seems to have these too, but in his prayer, does not in fact ask for any help from God – his prayer is only self justification.
+Only the tax collector asks for something, he asks for mercy – and Jesus says that he will receive it.

 I am the least of the apostles, unworthy to be called an apostle, because I persecuted the church of God.
 But by the grace of God I am what I am, and his grace towards me was not in vain.
 On the contrary, I worked harder than any of them, though it was not I, but the grace of God that is with me.

 We can be assured that mercy is at the heart of who God is.
-Even from the moment of the Fall of Man was God’s promise of redemption [Genesis 3:15].
-And that Redemption has come to us foremost by Christ’s offering of Himself on the Cross.
-As we continue our worship, let us now plead, not our accomplishments, but our need of that once for all Sacrifice of Jesus for us today and Jesus promises we will go to our homes forgiven, justified, and free to live the risen life and to love.
+Even from the moment of the Fall of Man was God’s promise of redemption, of mercy – his promise to Adam and Eve of a Redeemer who will one day crush Satan’s head [Genesis 3:15].
+And that Redemption, that mercy, has come to us foremost by Christ’s offering of Himself on the Cross.
+On Sundays when we have Holy Communion we plead, not our accomplishments, but our need of that once for all Sacrifice of Jesus for us and Jesus promises we will go to our homes forgiven, justified, and free to live the risen life and to love.